py2ai/py2ai.github.io/_posts/2020-12-03-How-to-quickly-deploy-flask-application-for-video.md

 ```

+## Files for deployment on the wifi LAN

 Following is the code set for the local wifi based deployment.
 Please note that '192.168.1.104' is the IP address on our computer, please change it according
 to your computer's IP address against the Wirless LAN.
 If you dont know your IP address, then please follow our tutorial about socket programming.
 The process.py